Top surgery for transgender men and nonbinary people

 - Potential complications

-Health insurance might not cover surgical procedures considered cosmetic for the general population, even though these procedures might be essential to alleviating your gender dysphoria.
+Health insurance might not cover surgical procedures considered cosmetic for the general population, even though these procedures are medically necessary to alleviate your gender dysphoria.

-You might also consider talking to other transgender men who've had top surgery before taking this step.
-They can help you shape your expectations of what can be achieved and what personal and social problems you might experience during treatment.
+You might also consider talking to other transgender men and nonbinary people who've had top surgery before taking this step.
+They can help you shape your expectations of what can be achieved.

 What you can expect

-Top surgery for transgender men is typically done as an outpatient procedure.
+Top surgery for transgender men and nonbinary people is typically done as an outpatient procedure.
 You'll be given general anesthesia.

 During the procedure